Ecryptic-exe/Poopenguin/README.md

 Because every server deserves a little chaos, camaraderie, and a penguin with attitude.

+## 📦 Required Packages

+- Discord
+- Python 3.9

 ---

+Note from author: I code this just for fun.
 Stay tuned for more features coming soon!